columbia/dvh-asplos-ae/README.md

 * L2: 10.10.1.101
 * L3: 10.10.1.102

-For convienient access from physical machines to virtual machines, the ssh public key in the L0 will be copied to virtual machines automatically in the first run.
-(TODO: do the same for the client ssh key.)
+For convienient access from physical machines to virtual machines, the ssh public key in the L0 will be copied to virtual machines automatically when starting a VM.
+The client machine ssh public key, however, needs to be copied to `scripts/client_ssh_public` file first.
+Then it will be also copied to all virtual machines and L0 automatically when starting a VM.

 ## Kernel Setup
 Download Linux source through git submodule command once.